 Pet paths and play equipment

 Move plastic toys and hose coils for a day so sun and air hit the soil underneath.
-Note whether irrigation keeps chair legs wet along the deck drip line, because constant dampness changes how comfortable people feel even when it does not change biology much.
-Still mention it when you contact us so technicians see the same story you do.
+Note whether irrigation keeps chair legs wet along the deck drip line.
+Constant dampness does not create ticks by itself, yet it changes how comfortable people feel in the same zones where dogs linger.

 What to tell arriving guests without fear theater